cmichi/gtfs-visualizations/README.md

 # GTFS Heatmap

-The idea of this project is to generate fancy, nice looking heatmaps from publicly available GTFS datasets.
+The idea of this project is to generate nice looking "heatmaps" from publicly available GTFS datasets.
+By this I mean the routes are drawn according to their shape.
+The thickness and color intensity of the drawn lines is chosen using `log(trips_happening_on_this_shape_id)`.

-__Project status:__ Displaying a -- very simple -- heatmap in Processing
+All trips in the GTFS feed are counted (not just days or a week).

-works:
+__Project status:__ Works!

 	$ npm install
-	$ make render gtfs=ulm svg=false
+	$ make render gtfs=ulm

 This will generate: